Praise-Id/configure-ad/README.md

 <h4>Next, restart Client-1 from the Azure Portal</h4>

 - On Client-1's overview page in Azure, click the "Restart" button near the top of the page and confirm if prompted.
-- Wait a few minutes for the VM to fully restart.
+- Wait a few minutes for the VM to restart fully.
 <p>
 <img width="821" height="396" alt="image" src="https://github.com/user-attachments/assets/62408e86-24c3-4af3-b8b0-e730768f28d8" />
 </p>